 The effect of this is to remove the $h^{\{k_i\}}_2$-dependent contribution in the top R-symmetry channel function $A^{\{k_{i}\}}_{mm;\Delta,\ell}$ and to modify the dependence on $h^{\{k_i\}}_2$ in other channels.
 While \eqref{eq:Tredef} eliminates $h_2^{\{k_i\}}$ entirely in 3d, a redefinition of $h_1^{\{k_i\}}$ is needed to eliminate it in 6d.
 The technicalities of these $h_1^{\{k_i\}}$ redefinitions were described in Sections 6.2 and 7.3 of \cite{Dolan:2004mu} and we will briefly review their outcome case-by-case in Section \ref{reducedblocks}.

-The complete elimination of $h_2^{\{k_i\}}$is not possible in 4d and the remaining single-variable contributions are essential for canceling unphysical blocks in $A^{\{k_{i}\};h}_{mn}$ and are consistent with the widely-used organization of $\GG^{\{k_i\}}$ in \cite{Nirschl:2004pa}.
-The authors of \cite{Dolan:2004mu} claim that the single-variable function $h^{\{k_i\}}$, however we will choose to keep it explicit.
-Since $h_2^{\{k_i\}}$ can be removed in 3d and 6d and to avoid a lengthy summary of \cite{Nirschl:2004pa}, we will only consider the channel function $A^{\{k_{i}\};h_1}_{m\;n}$.
+The complete elimination of $h_2^{\{k_i\}}$is not possible in 4d.
+The remaining single-variable contributions are essential for canceling unphysical blocks in $A^{\{k_{i}\};\TT}_{mn}$, which is consistent with the widely-used organization of $\GG^{\{k_i\}}$ in \cite{Nirschl:2004pa}.
+Since $h_2^{\{k_i\}}$ can be removed in 3d and 6d and to avoid a lengthy summary of \cite{Nirschl:2004pa}, we will only consider the channel function $A^{\{k_{i}\};h_1}_{m\;n}$\footnote{The authors of \cite{Dolan:2004mu} claim that the single-variable function $h^{\{k_i\}}_1$ can be completely removed in 3d, however we will choose to keep it explicit}.
 The $\mathfrak{so}(\texttt{d})_R$ channel equations take the form

 We point out that these appearances of $h_{1}^{\{k_i\}}$ are functionally the same as in the $\EE=1$ case in Equations \eqref{eq:AE1h1}-\eqref{eq:AE1h3}, noting that $m(\EE=2)=m(\EE=1)+1$.
-This demonstrates the fact the appearance of such reduced correlator functions remains the same at higher $\EE$.
+This is an example of how reduced correlator functions of a given type appear in the same way as we increase $\EE$.

 The vanishing of the first three channels is indicative of the fact that, before absorption of $h^{\{k_i\}}_2$ (which contributed to all six channels), $h^{\{k_i\}}_1$ only encodes the three lowest dimension protected operators appearing in each superselection rule in \eqref{eq:3dsuperselect}-\eqref{eq:3dsuperselect}.
-Upon absorption of $h^{\{k_i\}}_2$, the redefined $h^{\{k_i\}}_1$ continues to describe twist $2\epsilon-\Delta_{34}$ operators while the remaining operators previously captured by $h^{\{k_i\}}_2$ are packaged in $\TT^{\{k_i\}}$.
+Upon absorption of $h^{\{k_i\}}_2$, the redefined $h^{\{k_i\}}_1$ continues to describe twist $2\varepsilon-\Delta_{34}$ operators while the remaining operators previously captured by $h^{\{k_i\}}_2$ are packaged in $\TT^{\{k_i\}}$.